OleHolmNielsen/Niflheim_system/docs/SLURM.rst

 The information has been subdivided into sub-pages for separate Slurm topics:

 * :ref:`Slurm_operations` for daily management.

-  * **Note:** Content previously on the current page has been moved to this new sub-page.

 * :ref:`Slurm_installation`.
 * :ref:`Slurm_configuration` setting up the services.
 * :ref:`Slurm_database` for storing user and job data.